fantasyAlgo/JFrameAsteroids/README.md

 ```bash
 git clone https://github.com/fantasyAlgo/JFrameAsteroids.git
 ```
-**There is now the .jar file!, now you just need to double click the Asteroids.jar file** If you want instead to compile it yourself instead, then on linux/bsd/macos you can use the ./deploy.sh file, or manually:
+**There is now the .jar file!, now you just need to double click the Asteroids.jar file**<br>
+If you want instead to compile it yourself, then if you're linux/macos you can either use the ./deploy.sh file, or by typing:
 ```bash
 javac -d out src/code/*.java
 jar cvfm Asteroids.jar manifest.txt -C out . -C src/Fonts . -C src/SoundEffects .
 rm -r out
 ```
-On the windows CMD
+On windows instead you can compile using this
 ```bash
 javac -d out src/code/*.java
 jar cvfm Asteroids.jar manifest.txt -C out . -C src/Fonts . -C src/SoundEffects .
 rmdir /s /q out
 ```
-Then to run the .jar on the terminal/CMD:
+Then you can run the .jar on the terminal/CMD using
 ```bash
 java -jar Asteroids.jar
 ```